2018–19 Ukrainian Premier League

-The 2018–19 Ukrainian Premier League season was the 28th top level football club competitions since the fall of the Soviet Union and the eleventh since the establishment of the Ukrainian Premier League.
+The 2018–19 Ukrainian Premier League season was the 28th top-level football club competitions since the fall of the Soviet Union and the eleventh since the establishment of the Ukrainian Premier League.

-The tournament started on 21 July 2018 with the competition set to end on 25 May 2019.
+The tournament started on 21 July 2018 and ended on 25 May 2019.
 The league took its winter intermission after Round 18 on 8 December 2018 and resumed its competition of the Championship with Round 19 on 16 February 2019.
 The first stage ended with Round 22 games on 17 March 2019.
 The draw for the second stage was announced for 5 March 2019.

-The defending champion is the 11-times winner Shakhtar Donetsk.
+The 11-time winner Shakhtar Donetsk were the two-time defending champions.